OpenGATE/Gate/docs/getting_started.rst

 volumes are linked together following a tree structure where each branch represents a volume.
 Each volume is characterized by shape, size, position, and material composition.
 The default material assigned to a new volume is Air.
 The list of available materials is defined in the GateMaterials.db file.
-(See `Users Guide:Materials <Users_Guide:Materials>`__).
+(See :ref:`materials-label`).
 The location of the material database needs to be specified with the following command::

   /gate/geometry/setMaterialDatabase MyMaterialDatabase.db

 The base of the tree is represented by the world volume (:numref:`chap2-f1`) which sets the experimental framework of the simulation.
-All Gate commands related to the construction of the geometry are described in detail in `Users Guide:Defining a geometry <Users_Guide:Defining_a_geometry>`__.
+All Gate commands related to the construction of the geometry are described in detail in :ref:`defining_a_geometry-label`.
 The world volume is a box centered at the origin.
 It can be of any size and has to be large enough to include the entire simulation geometry.
 The tracking of any particle stops when it escapes from the world volume.
 The example given here simulates a